RealWorldApplications/100-days-of-code/r1-log.md

 Added formatting to Flutter project.
 Specifically currency format to the input and text fields.
 ### R1D10
 Began work on freecodecamp's second project.
 A survey form.
+### R1D11
+Playing around with the color scheme on the survey form project, while finishing up the html.